aloarte/skintkvault/README.md

 The application can be build through a Dockerfile into a docker image:
 * **docker build -t skintktvault:1.0.0 .**

 Then the GOOGLE_APPLICATION_CREDENTIALS environment variable must be provided.
 This is the same value found in the Dockerfile.
+Also the data needed to access to the database must be provided.
-* **docker run --name skintktvault -p8080:8080 -e GOOGLE_APPLICATION_CREDENTIALS=/tmp/keys/skintker-firebase-adminsdk-9ed86-e8cbebaddb.json skintktvault:1.0.0**
+* **docker run --name skintkvault -e DDBB_USER= -e DDBB_PWD= -e DDBB_NAME= -e DDBB_PORT= -e DDBB_CONTAINER= -e GOOGLE_APPLICATION_CREDENTIALS=/tmp/keys/skintker-firebase-adminsdk-9ed86-e8cbebaddb.json --network=skintktvault_network -d skintkvault:1.0.0**